perkinsjr/Flue-with-Unkey/DEPLOY.md

 ## Regions and resources

 Pick regions under **App → Settings → Regions**.
-Pick the regions closest to where your agents' traffic originates — LLM latency dominates total response time, but the round trip from edge to your container still adds up.
+Pick the regions closest to where your agents' traffic originates — LLM latency dominates total response time, but the round trip from your container still adds up.

 For resources, the defaults (1/4 vCPU, 256 MiB) are fine for prompt-and-response agents that mostly wait on the model.
 Bump CPU and memory if you're using the local sandbox heavily, doing post-processing, or running the agent against large payloads.
 The beta caps are 2 vCPU, 4 GiB, and 4 instances per region.